unfoldingWord/door43-enqueue-job-test/README.md

 The Python code is run in Flask, which is then served by Green Unicorn (gunicorn) but with nginx facing the outside world.

-The next part in the Door43 workflow can be found in the door43-job-handler repo.
+The next part in the Door43 workflow can be found in the [door43-job-handler](https://github.com/unfoldingWord-dev/door43-job-handler) repo.
 The job handler contains `webhook.py` (see below) which is given jobs that have been removed from the queue and then processes them -- adding them back to a `failed` queue if they give an exception or time-out.
-Note that the queue name here in `enqueueMain.py` must match the one in the job-handler `rq_settings.py`.
+Note that the queue name here in `enqueueMain.py` must match the one in the job handler `rq_settings.py`.

 # The following is the initial (forked) README